Jammy2211/PyAutoLens/docs/general/configs.rst

 general.ini
 -----------

-This config file is found at 'autolens_workspace/config/general.ini' and contains the following sectioons and variables:
+This config file is found at 'autolens_workspace/config/general.ini' and contains the following sections and variables:

 [output]
-    log_file -> str
+    log_to_file -> bool
+        If True the outputs of processes like the non-linear search are logged to a file (and not printed to screen). log_file -> str
         The file name the logged output is written to (in the non-linear search output folder). log_level -> str